 He went on to become one of the major leaders in the Indian Independence Movement and when India attained freedom finally, he became the first Prime Minister of India.

 He is considered to be the architect of the modern India which emerged as the sovereign, socialist, secular democratic nation.
 His birthday is also celebrated as Children’s’ Day or Bal Divas in India because of his extreme affection for children.
-In 2016, Nehru Jayanti falls on a Monday.

 - Life of Jawaharlal Nehru